spm/spm-docs/docs/courses/fmri_vbm/programme_online.md

 # SPM Course - fMRI & VBM

+!!! info "Overview"

+    This is the programme of the 2025 online [SPM course for fMRI and VBM](./index.md).
+The course consists of lectures and practical workshops where you will be guided through analyses of different neuroimaging datasets.
+The course covers:
+    - Experimental design
+    - Preprocessing neuroimaging data
+    - Quantifying structural changes in the brain (Voxel-Based Morphometry, VBM)
+    - Quantifying brain function (using the General Linear Model, GLM)
+    - Statistics for neuroimaging (frequentist and Bayesian)
+    - Connectivity analysis (Dynamic Causal Modelling, DCM)

 ## Course programme

-This is the programme of the 2025 online [SPM course for fMRI and VBM](./index.md).
-The course will consist of lectures and practical workshops where attendees will be guided through analyses of different neuroimaging datasets.
-To give you a taste of the course content, recordings of past course talks are linked on the programme.
+All times are local **London** (United Kingdom) time (**BST**).

+The course will take place on **Zoom**.
+We will send you an email with instructions on how to join in (or see below).

+Each lecture will be streamed at the indicated time.
+Recordings are also available on-demand through the links in the programme below.

+Each lecture will be followed by some **time for questions** from the audience and a **short break** before the next lecture.

+Questions can be asked at any time during the lectures using Slack or the chat window: we will aim at answering them at the end of each lecture or during one of the Q&A sessions.

+Please do not share the link to this webpage publicly as it contains information for the participants of the course only (Zoom login).

+Zoom Meeting link:
+Zoom Meeting ID:
+Zoom Meeting Passcode:

+Joining in requires a Zoom account, you can quickly [sign up here](https://zoom.us/signup) if you don't already have an account.
+Make sure to use the most up-to-date version of Zoom, you might have to update ahead of the course.

 ### Day 1